What's In Season: Potatoes

 Other ways to cook potatoes include roasted on a sheet pan in a 400° F oven for about 25 minutes (the time will depend upon how big the pieces are).
 Before cooking, peel, cut into one to two-inch pieces, drizzle with a little olive oil, add some salt and pepper and maybe some rosemary, then during the roasting give the pan a couple of shakes to let the potatoes turn and brown on all sides.
 If they stick, just give them a nudge with a spatula.

-Then there's mashed, sliced thin into chips and oven-baked as a snack, in soup, or as potato pancakes.
+Then there's mashed (I'm a classicist and like them made simply with only a splash of milk or half-and-half and a generous dab of butter), sliced thin into chips and oven-baked as a snack, in soup, or potato pancakes.

 Baked potatoes are also simple: wash the potatoes first, just put directly on the oven rack or a sheet pan in a 400° F oven and cook for about 45 minutes (time will vary with the size) until the potatoes give a little when you gently squeeze them (use a towel or potholder to protect your fingers).
-No oil, no wrapping in foil, just the potato and the heat.
+No oil or no wrapping in foil.
+Just the potato and the heat.
 Some say you should first prick the skins with a fork, but I've been baking potatoes for decades and have never had one explode in my oven.
-I'm also not a fan of microwaving potatoes because it changes the texture and isn't that soft texture so much of what we love about baked potatoes?
+I'm also not a fan of microwaving potatoes because it changes the texture and isn't that soft texture contrasting the dry skin so much of what we love about baked potatoes?

-I also love the no-mayonnaise classic French potato salad.
+And then there are salads.
+I love the no-mayonnaise classic French potato salad.
 In this dish, just-cooked potatoes are drizzled with a vinaigrette while the potatoes are still warm and then dusted with a snip of chives.
 Potato gratins are also very popular but my resistance to them is that they are mostly a vehicle for lots of cream and grated cheese so you can't even taste the potatoes.
-I'm working on a recipe for a no-cream gratin and hope to have that ready to share soon.

-At MarthaStewart.com you can search for their slide show of "10 Takes on Potato Salad."
-I know you may associate potato salads with summertime, but take a look at the variety of ways you can combine cooked potatoes with other ingredients (there's no mayonnaise in sight) and then think about these salads served slightly warm or at room temperature, either as a first course for a dinner party or a side for supper.
-One salad combines roasted potatoes with roasted beets, served on a bed of steamed beet greens and a little crumbed blue cheese.
-That's absolutely a year-round dish.
+At MarthaStewart.com you can search for potato salad and get nearly 20 takes on the classic summer favorite.
+Take a look at the variety of ways you can combine cooked potatoes with other ingredients (some with no mayonnaise in sight) and then think about these salads served slightly warm or at room temperature, either as a first course for a dinner party or a side for supper.
+Likewise if you have a subscription to The New York Times cooking site, they have a terrific variety of salads, including some excellent ones made with sweet potatoes.

 We'll leave for another time the stories about how the potato brought the Irish to America.